 -

-Absolutely, driving to Rocky Point, Mexico is a viable option.
-It's a popular road trip destination for many, especially those coming from Arizona.
+Absolutely, driving to Rocky Point, Mexico is the most popular way of getting to town and a popular road trip destination for many, especially those coming from Arizona.
 The journey promises scenic views and an adventure in itself.
-Remember to have all necessary documentation and insurance for a smooth drive.
+Remember to have all necessary documentation (passports) and Mexican insurance for a smooth drive.

 -